dmtrbrlkv/otus_python_hw9/README.md

 --idfa, --gaid, --adid, --dvid "host:port" memcache server address

---read_p, --parse_p, --pack_p, --load_p n - number processes for readind, parsing, packind, loading tasks
+--use_threads - use threads instead processes for loadind to memcache